 How self-help works in practice

-The typical self-help process moves through clear stages, usually with help from a free debt adviser:
+The typical self-help process moves through clear stages, usually with help from a free regulated debt help specialist:

 1. Build a complete picture of your finances.
 List every debt, every creditor, every monthly income source, every essential outgoing.
-Most free debt advisers will use the Standard Financial Statement (SFS), a UK-wide common format that creditors recognise and respect.
+Most free regulated debt help specialists will use the Standard Financial Statement (SFS), a UK-wide common format that creditors recognise and respect.

 2. Identify priority vs non-priority debts.
 Priority debts (council tax, mortgage, rent, secured loans, HMRC, court fines, utility bills) have more severe consequences for non-payment than non-priority debts (credit cards, personal loans, store cards, overdrafts).